Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 * B. Alternate credentials in Azure DevOps
 * C. user accounts in Azure Active Directory (Azure AD)
 * D. managed identities in Azure Active Directory (Azure AD)

+The correct answer is:

+**A. personal access tokens (PATs) in Azure DevOps** ✅

+Why this is the best choice:

+PATs meet **both requirements**:

+✅ Supports authentication from Git

+* PATs are fully supported for:

+  * `git clone`
+  * `git pull`
+  * `git push`
+* They replace passwords for Git operations in Azure DevOps.

+✅ Minimizes the need to provide credentials

+* PATs can be:

+  * Stored in Git credential managers
+  * Cached securely
+  * Used non-interactively in scripts and CI/CD pipelines ➡️ No repeated username/password prompts

+Why the other options are incorrect:

+❌ **B. Alternate credentials in Azure DevOps**

+* Deprecated and not recommended by Microsoft
+* Less secure than PATs

+❌ **C. user accounts in Azure Active Directory (Azure AD)**

+* Require interactive authentication
+* Not practical for Git CLI automation

+❌ **D. managed identities in Azure Active Directory (Azure AD)**

+* Used for Azure resource authentication (VMs, Functions, etc.)
+* **Not supported for Git authentication**

+Final Answer:

+**A. personal access tokens (PATs) in Azure DevOps** ✅

 Answer: A